matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 encoding](https://tools.ietf.org/html/rfc4648#section-5) (which uses `-` and
 `_` as the 62nd and 63rd characters instead of `+` and `/`).

-URL-safe Base64 encoding is then used consistently for encoding binary identifiers in the CS API - particularly in upcoming MSC1228 IDs for rooms and users, such that typical CS API developers should be able to safely assume that for all common cases they should use URL-safe Base64 when decoding base64 strings.
+We will then aim to use URL-safe Base64 encoding across Matrix in future, such that typical CS API developers should be able to safely assume that for all common cases (including upcoming MSC1228 identifiers) they should use URL-safe Base64 when decoding base64 strings.

 The exception would be for E2EE data (device keys and signatures etc) which currently use normal Base64 with no easy mechanism to migrate to a new encoding.